Charles Marie de La Condamine

 Charles Marie de La Condamine (/fr/; 28 January 1701 – 4 February 1774) was a French explorer, geographer, and mathematician.
 He spent ten years in territory which is now Ecuador, measuring the length of a degree of latitude at the equator and preparing the first map of the Amazon region based on astro-geodetic observations.
 Furthermore he was a contributor to the Encyclopédie.

+He was a member of the French Royal Academy of Sciences in Paris, the Royal Society of London, and the Prussian Academy of Sciences in Berlin, the Russian Academy of Sciences in Saint Petersburg, the Academy of Sciences of the Institute of Bologna in Bologna, and the academy of Cortona, as well as the Stanislas Academy in Nancy, France.

+In 1760, he was elected to the prestigious Académie française, where naturalist, mathematician, and cosmologist Buffon welcomed him.

+He also gained prominence as a passionate advocate for smallpox inoculation.

+Through his contributions to botany, zoology, and the geography of Ecuador and the Amazon, he is regarded as a forerunner to German polymath Alexander von Humboldt.

 Biography

 Charles Marie de La Condamine was born in Paris as a son of well-to-do parents, Charles de La Condamine and Louise Marguerite Chourses.
 He studied at the Collège Louis-le-Grand in Paris, where he was trained in humanities as well as in mathematics.
 After finishing his studies, he enlisted in the army and fought in the war against Spain (1719).
 After returning from the war, he became acquainted with scientific circles in Paris.
 On 12 December 1730 he became a member of the Académie des Sciences and was appointed Assistant Chemist at the Academy.

 In 1729 La Condamine and his friend Voltaire exploited a loophole in the French government’s lottery, which brought them large profits.

 In May 1731 La Condamine sailed with the Levant Company to Constantinople (now Istanbul), where he stayed five months.
 After returning to Paris, La Condamine submitted in November 1732 a paper to the Academy entitled Mathematical and Physical Observations made during a Visit of the Levant in 1731 and 1732.